mrocklin/blog/_posts/work/2013-03-28-SymPy-Theano-part-2.md

 Like SymPy, Theano transforms graphs to mathematically equivalent but computationally more efficient representations.
 It provides standard compiler optimizations like constant folding, and common sub-expressions as well as array specific optimizations like the element-wise operation fusion.

 Because users regularly handle mathematical terms Theano also provides a set of optimizations to simplify some common scalar expressions.
 For example Theano will convert expressions like `x*y/x` to `y`.
 In this sense it overlaps with SymPy's `simplify` functions.
 This post is largely a demonstration that SymPy's scalar simplifications are far more powerful than Theano's and that their use can result in significant improvements.
 This shouldn't be surprising.
-SymPians are devoted to scalar simplification to a degree that far exceeds the Theano community's devotion to this same topic.
+Sympians are devoted to scalar simplification to a degree that far exceeds the Theano community's devotion to this topic.

 Experiment
 ----------

-We'll compute the derivative of our radial basis function, and then simplify the result.
+We'll compute the derivative of our radial wavefunction and then simplify the result.
 We'll do this using both SymPy's derivative and simplify routines and using Theano's derivative and simplify routines.
-We'll compare the two results by counting the number of required operations.
+We'll then compare the two results by counting the number of required operations.

 Here is some setup code that you can safely ignore: